How co-owning your home works

 There's a cap on the value of the property you can buy as a co-owner.
 The cap is £165,000.

-You can start with as much as you can afford from 50 per cent up to 90 per cent of the property valuation, but is usually set at the maximum percentage considered to be sustainable in each case.
+You can start with as much as you can afford from 50 per cent up to 90 per cent of the property valuation, but is usually set at the maximum percentage considered to be sustainable for the buyer.

 You can increase your share at any time in five per cent amounts.
 This is known as "staircasing".

 You pay rent on the share of the property that Co-Ownership owns.
 For example if your own 75 per cent of the property, you pay rent on Co-Ownership's 25 per cent.
 The Department for Communities (DfC) sets the rent and any annual rent increases.

 You buy as much of the property as you can afford.
 You're responsible for making payments.
 You choose the lender and arrange a mortgage.
 Co-Ownership doesn't ask for a property deposit but your lender might.

 As an owner occupier, you will also be responsible for the property costs such as:

 - ground rent

 - service charges